Software Lifecycle Management for SAP BTP ABAP Environment

 The use of Git as the single source of truth and the ability of providing und decommissioning ready-to-use ABAP systems opens the opportunity for modern continuous integration / continuous delivery (CI/CD) approaches.
 SAP will invest in this direction and – although it is not mandatory for customers to follow this approach – we recommend that customers should investigate in this approach.

 The communication scenario “Test Integration” offers services, which can be used as part of a CI test pipeline.
-With SAP delivered the first service is available for triggering an import of objects of a software component from a Git repository and poll the status of the import.
-More services are to come and I will provide an additional blog to share ideas here.
+SAP deliveres service for creation/configuration/deletion of ABAP systems, triggering an import of objects of a software component from a Git repository, run ATC checks, etc. The blog post CI/CD Tools for SAP Cloud Platform ABAP Environment describes the topic in detail.
 You can find also links in the appendix.

 Appendix: Links / Material